For enquiries or to make an appointment to consult the collections please contact us by any of the means below.

 Before visiting please read our Conditions of Access form and the following guidance notes.

 Opening times are weekdays 9.30am to 4.45pm by appointment.
-The Archives may close over the lunch period, dependent on staff cover.
+The Archives will close over the lunch period between 12.30pm and 1.30pm.
 As there is high demand for access, we ask that you advise us if you are running late or cannot keep your appointment.
 A secure locker will be provided to store outerwear and personal possessions, with the exception of pencil (not pens) and paper or laptops, which can be used for note‐taking purposes.
 Hand‐washing facilities are available on the ground floor: please come with clean hands.
 You will not have free access to the document stores, and items will be supplied in small batches.
 On your first visit we will ask you to complete a Visitor Record with information about the nature of your research.
 The form also asks you to confirm that you have read, understood and will abide by the terms and conditions governing access to the Archives.